TOMI-2025/TOMI-2025.github.io/index.markdown

         The key component to arrange the song, which let you put the clips onto different tracks in different sections with proper playback pattern.
 To understand what a Transformation does, imagine you are just creating some empty clips on the arrangement view in Ableton, then fill it with MIDI clips and/or audio clips.
 In TOMI, you can see the Transformation nodes as those empty clips but already have the desired 'shape', the Transformations will then be connected to the clips and sections, making the clips to fit its playback patterns, there are 3 categories of Transformations: General Transform, Drum Transform, and Fx Transform, you need to fill the attributes for the Transformation in its corresponding format.
     Shared Attributes:
         1. transform_name (string): the name of the Transformation node, should begin with "transform_";
-        2. transform_type (string): "general_transform" for General Transform nodes, "drum_transform" for Drum Transform nodes, "fx_transform" for Fx Transform nodes, and 'fill_transform' for Fill Transform nodes.
+        2. transform_type (string): "general_transform" for General Transform nodes, "drum_transform" for Drum Transform nodes, and "fx_transform" for Fx Transform nodes.

 ### General Transform
     Feature: